 - Always Offer a Range of Rewards

 Why Reward-Based Crowdfunding Works

 Many nonprofits use rewards in their crowdfunding campaigns to boost revenue and increase supporter involvement in a cause.
 Rewards are perks or gifts given to supporters at defined donation levels.
-A common example is an organization that offers donors a custom t-shirt for donations of $100 or more.
+A common example is an organization offering donors a custom t-shirt for $100 or more in donations.

-Some people argue that the idea of offering perks for certain donation levels takes away the philanthropic aspect of giving to a good cause.
+Some argue that offering perks for certain donation levels removes the philanthropic aspect of giving to a good cause.
 Nevertheless, the main idea behind crowdfunding campaigns is to raise as much awareness and money for your charitable organization as possible.
-So, in fact, providing perks during your campaign equals optimized donor participation, which in effect spreads awareness about your cause.
+So, providing perks during your campaign equals optimized donor participation, which in effect spreads awareness about your cause.
 There really is nothing to lose and plenty to gain!

 Offering a limited number of perks allows your organization to create a buzz around your campaign on social media.
 Consider posting on Facebook each morning something like this: